 By overestimating the cost of building a home, you can help to ensure you have enough money saved with plenty of room for any hiccups or unforeseen costs along the way.
 Once you have a rough idea of how much your home will cost, add in a couple thousand more for good measure.

-Take a look at our homebuilding timeline to get a sense of how long it will take to build your new home.
+Take a look at our home-building timeline to see how long it will take to build your new home.
 This will help you effectively plan ahead and account for potential delays due to things such as environmental conditions.